lezcano/expRNN/README.md

 # ExpRNN: Cheap Orthogonal Constraints

-Code and Experiments of the paper "Cheap Orthogonal Constraints in Neural Networks: A Simple Parametrization of the Orthogonal and Unitary Group"
+Code and Experiments of the paper "[Cheap Orthogonal Constraints in Neural Networks: A Simple Parametrization of the Orthogonal and Unitary Group][arxiv]"

 ## Use expRNN in your code